Fred Freeman

 Fred Freeman (born December 29, 1943) is an American former football player and coach.
-He was selected by the New York Giants in the 1967 NFL/AFL draft.
+He was selected in the ninth round (213th overall) by the New York Giants in the 1967 NFL/AFL draft.
 Freeman served as the head football coach at Hampton University in Hampton, Virginia from 1984 to 1991, compiling a record of 49–31–4.

+Freeman was an assistant coach at Howard University and Delaware State University prior to joining the coaching staff at Hampton in 1981.
+He served as defensive coordinator at Hampton for three season under Ed Wyche before succeeding him as head coach in 1984, when Wyche left for Alabama A&M University.